defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

   text: 'If your project has existing security accreditation, you need to move to Secure by Design when it expires.
 Start preparing for it now.'
 }) }}

-### Be secure in all phases

-To be Secure by Design, you continuously identify and manage security risks.
-You need to do this across the full life cycle of your project.
-This includes:

-- definition
-- acquisition
-- design
-- development
-- maintenance
-- disposal

 ## Who is responsible

 Your team is responsible for implementing and running Secure by Design.